 The benefits of your company using a chatbot as part of its customer service operations are enormous, 24/7 support for customers and reduced costs for your business to name just two.
 But how do you get the most out of this technology?

 In conclusion, in this post we provided 5 ways that AI and advanced data analysis can help to vastly improve a customer chatbot:

 1) To let you know what customers are asking and when.
 With this information, you can better prepare and update your chatbot as well as target promotions more accurately.

 2) Identify outdated information.
 Advanced analytics will identify those topics which are decreasing in popularity and contain obsolete information.

 3) Better understand customer emotions.
-Sentiment models will help you to determine which areas customer think you are doing well, and which you are doing more poorly.
+Sentiment models will help you to determine which areas customer think you are performing in well, and which more poorly.
 It will also help you to identify issues and customers that need a fast resolution.